Lifting problem for minimally wild covers of Berkovich curves: The lifting theorem

 \begin{lem} Assume given a finite separable extension $L/K$ of one-dimensional analytic $k$-fields of type 2.

 (i) There exists a boundaryless star-shaped curve $(X_0,x)$ with an isomorphism $\calH(x)=K$ such that $x\in\Int(X_0)$.

-(ii) For any curve $(X_0,x)$ as in (i) there exists a star-shaped subdomain $(X,x)\into(X_0,x)$ such that $x\in\Int(X)$ and $L/K$ lifts to a morphism $f\:(Y,y)\to(X,x)$ of star-shaped curves (in the sense that $\calH(y)=L$ as $K$-fields) such that $f$ is finite and \'etale. \end{lem} \begin{proof} This is a simple consequence of the following two facts: (1) any point of type 2 has a fundamental family of star-shaped neighborhoods by \cite[Proposition~3.6.1]{berbook}, (2) given a germ $(X,x)$, the category of its \'etale covers by germs $(Y,y)$ is equivalent to the category of finite separable extensions of $\calH(x)$, and the equivalence is obtained by sending $(Y,y)$ to $\calH(y)/\calH(x)$. \end{proof}
+(ii) For any curve $(X_0,x)$ as in (i) there exists a star-shaped subdomain $(X,x)\into(X_0,x)$ such that $x\in\Int(X)$ and $L/K$ lifts to a morphism $f\:(Y,y)\to(X,x)$ of star-shaped curves (in the sense that $\calH(y)=L$ as $K$-fields) such that $f$ is finite and \'etale. \end{lem} \begin{proof} This is a simple consequence of the following two facts: (1) any point of type 2 has a fundamental family of star-shaped neighborhoods by \cite[Proposition~3.6.1]{berbook}, (2) given a germ $X_x$ of an analytic space $X$ at a point $x$, the category of its \'etale covers by germs $Y_y$ is equivalent to the category of finite separable extensions of $\calH(x)$, and the equivalence is obtained by sending $Y_y$ to $\calH(y)/\calH(x)$. \end{proof}